 Units with convenience outlet circuits may use multiple disconnects.
 Check convenience outlet for power status before opening unit for service.
 Locate its disconnect switch, if appropriate, and open it.
-Tag-out this switch, if necessary.
+Lock-out and tag-out this switch, if necessary.

 Convenience Outlets